 - Wash your hands with soap and water.

-- Roll the vial between your hands in a horizontal (flat) position until the insulin suspension is evenly mixed.
+- Roll the vial between your hands in a horizontal (flat) position until the insulin solution is evenly mixed.
 Do not shake the vial.

 - Remove the needle cover of the syringe recommended by your doctor.
 Draw air, equal to your required dose, into the syringe by pulling back the plunger.

-- Put the vial on a flat surface then insert the needle down the gray rubber stopper.
+- Put the vial on a flat surface then insert the needle down the rubber stopper.

 - Push the plunger of the syringe down to inject the air and keep the needle inside the vial.

 - Turn the vial upside down.
 Slowly pull back the plunger to fill the syringe with your dose.

 - To remove air bubbles, gently tap the needle with your fingers until the air bubbles rise to the top of syringe then slowly push the plunger up.
 Pull the plunger back down to measure your required dose.

 - Remove the prepared syringe and needle from the vial and hold it in your hand that will inject the medicine.